Asimatasert/sync_database/readme.md

-# PostgreSQL Database Sync Tool
+# PostgreSQL Database Sync & Clone Tool

-A powerful bash-based tool for syncing PostgreSQL databases between remote and local servers via SSH.
+A powerful bash-based tool for syncing PostgreSQL databases between remote and local servers via SSH, or cloning databases locally.
 Supports multiple databases, schema/table exclusions, automated restore operations, compression, automatic cleanup, and Telegram notifications.

-## ⚠️ Important: SSH Access Required
+## SSH Access (For Remote Sync Only)

-**Before using this tool, you MUST configure SSH key-based authentication to your remote server.**
+**Note**: SSH configuration is only needed for remote database sync.
+For local database cloning, you can skip this section!

+For remote sync, you need to configure SSH key-based authentication to your remote server.
 This script requires passwordless SSH access to the remote server where your source database is located.
-You need to set up RSA key authentication first.

 ### Quick Setup